laravel/nova-docs/1.0/actions/defining-actions.md

 }
 ```

-Once the trait has been attached to the model, Nova will automatically begin displaying an action log at the bottom of the resource's detail screen:
+Once the trait has been attached to the model, Nova will automatically begin displaying an action log at the bottom of the resource's detail page:

 ![Action Log](./img/action-log.png)